-You don’t need to be slick with words to write great proposals.
-You don’t have to have the editing skills of a professional.
-You really don’t have to be an expert in anything.
+Great proposal writing isn't based on slick words.
+Great proposal writing does not require the editing skills of a professional.
+You really don’t have to be an expert in anything to be a great proposal writer.
 But there is one thing that is absolutely necessary, and not everyone has it.
 I’m not even sure that everyone can develop it.
 That thing is perspective.

 To write a great proposal, you must be able to conceive the words from the customer’s perspective.
 You must be able to think like the customer, read like the customer, and care about what the customer cares about.
 But before you can do all that like the customer, you have to be able to have perspective beyond your own.